andens/vue-dnd-list/README.md

 The `helperZ` property sets the z-index to use for the wrapper of the helper item.
 It's a bit of a hack to work around some transition issues where the use of transform creates a new stacking context for the helper item as it's being transitioned, making its z-index independent of the other items.
 Defaults to 0.

+The `maxItemTransitionDuration` property is the duration in milliseconds for items to transition into place after being swapped.
+It's prefixed with _max_ because it is the duration for a clean swap; interrupting currently transitioning items do not reset the transition time but rather finishes in less time based on how far they have already transitioned.
+A value greater than 0 enables the transition, during which a `<name>-move` class is applied, where `<name>` is given by the `transitionName` property.
+Defaults to 0.

 The `scrollContainerEvents` property is an object of event handlers that are bound to the scroll container.
 Defaults to null.

 The slot content is repeated for each element in `v-model` and scoped with the following data: